 Special nature of Ru Kiln

 The clay used in Ru Kiln is extremely fine.
 There is a fascinating pattern on Ru Kiln ceramic called Kai-Pian (开片).
-It is believed the Kai-Pian started from a phenomenon called ‘崩釉’, which translated as ‘erupted glaze’ during the kiln drying and thus failure of the products.
+It is believed the Kai-Pian started from a phenomenon called ‘崩釉’, which translated as ‘erupted glaze’ during the kiln firing and thus failure of the products.
 The ancient craftsman somehow leant to control this disruptive nature and turned it into an art.
 The classic products now display an incredible 'Cicada's wings pattern' under the perfect smooth top layer.
 These ‘cracks’ are clear and subtle when newly produced (see image), but acquire light tea stain after long term use.
 These then darker ‘Cicada's wings patterns’ give the teapots and cups an unique antique appearance, which is much admired by tea drinkers and the Ru Kiln admirers.

 Ru Kiln is known to be “like jade, but not jade and better than jade”.